wp-plugins/quickblox-mapchat/readme.txt

 == Installation ==

 1. Upload plugin folder `quickblox-mapchat` to the `/wp-content/plugins/` directory
+1. MapChat embedded into the website page
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to MapChat plugin settings page and set required parameters [screenshot](https://img.skitch.com/20120130-ey1kqc3bjag55exhumumwyegpb.png)
+1. Go to MapChat plugin settings page and set required parameters ([screenshot](https://img.skitch.com/20120130-ey1kqc3bjag55exhumumwyegpb.png))
 1. Place `[qbmapchat width="500px" height="500px"]` in your templates

 == Screenshots ==